-My for wish each and every one of us this year is that we learn to trust our body, listen to its messages and in doing so become unstoppable.
+My wish for each and every one of us is that we learn to trust our body, listen to its messages and in doing so become unstoppable.

 I love that word – unstoppable – because to me it means that no matter what, we are committed to feeling our best and doing what we love.
 It does NOT mean being reckless or stupid and pushing our body past its limits only to become sidelined for months.
 It does not mean we are so superhuman we never have pain.